ASDF, the version manager for all your languages

 Install dependencies (ubuntu)

-3. Install libraries that will be needed for Erlang:
+1. Install the build tools and libraries needed for Erlang:

 build-essential autoconf m4 libncurses5-dev libwxgtk3.0-gtk3-dev \